irwanyuliusmawan/sasviya4-automation/README.md

 2. Clone the code from the gitlab from main branch - https://gitlab.sas.com/sinbrv/sasviya4-automation Note - GitLab can be cloned used either with ssh or https.
 Please check below screenshot for example

 3. Create the folder sasviya4test on home directory of the Ubuntu environment.
-Copy the pubish version code into that directory.
+Copy the library from cloned copy in the gitlab, from the publish folder.
 ```
 cd ~
 mkdir sasviya4test